 Quadrants: Used by Intercept to describe areas of the inner playa.
-Also used to describe areas of the man burn perimeter.
+Also used to describe areas of the Man burn perimeter.

-Radio codes: Numbers used to shorten and clarify radio messages.
+Radio codes: (also called 10-codes) Numbers used to shorten and clarify radio messages.
 Rangers avoid using codes because they aren't known to all Rangers and because there are English terms ("copy," "say again") that are just as brief.